3always8/web-app-boilerplate/README.md

 # prerequisites: Docker installed on your computer(If you are using Windows, you would also need WSL2 to use Linux because you cannot use docker fully on Windows)
 - Choose this if you want to: Use Docker to deploy your app easily
 - What this code left for you to fill:
-    - Content of React app
-    - Content of Django as an api server
-    - backend/.env file that contains SECRET_KEY of Django(it can be a random string created by you)
     - Use "backend$ python -m pip freeze > requirements.txt" command to create requirements.txt file that contains what python packages you have to install
     - Edit python version in top of backend Dockerfile so that it matches to the python version you are using in development
     - Sign in and log in to DockerHub so that you can use push / pull command when deploying